cocasema/micro-ROS-doc/Installation/NuttxLinux_WSBuild&Install.md

 ## SVD files

 Some debuggers interfaces could benefit from the usage of SVD files.
-Files are chip dependant and you can find yours in: http://www.keil.com/dd2/stmicroelectronics/stm32f407zgtx/eula-container
+Files are chip dependent and you can find yours in: http://www.keil.com/dd2/stmicroelectronics/stm32f407zgtx/eula-container

 If you download the "Device Family Pack" and open it as an archive you could find the SVD files of the family of chips along with other helpful files like drivers and multiple examples of using the board.